-An ongoing export connection contract specific to the size of the generation capacity must be executed prior to connecting the embedded generator to the distribution network, for embedded generation connections that do not fall within the terms of the basic connection service.
+An ongoing export connection contract specific to the size of the generation capacity must be executed prior to connecting the distribution connected unit to the distribution network, for non-registered DER provider connections that do not fall within the terms of the basic connection service.
 In providing an export connection, the connection does not of itself guarantee the ability to export any given quantity of electricity at any given time into the distribution network.
 The ability to export electricity will be dependent on the network conditions at the time.